SimonCan/BlenDaViz/README.md

 pl = blt.plot(x, y, z, marker='cube', radius=0.5)
 ```

-A more detailed set up guide, including the local installation of blender 2.8 and libraries, such as scipy, can be found in the wiki.
+A more detailed set up guide can be found on the [//https://blendaviz.readthedocs.io/en/latest/ documentation]